Rudolf Steiner: Breadth of activity

 After the First World War, Steiner became active in a wide variety of cultural contexts.
 He founded a number of schools, the first of which was known as the Waldorf school, which later evolved into a worldwide school network.
 He also founded a system of organic agriculture, now known as biodynamic agriculture, which was one of the first forms of modern organic farming.
 His work in medicine is based in pseudoscience and occult ideas.
 Even though his medical ideas led to the development of a broad range of complementary medications and supportive artistic and biographic therapies, they are considered ineffective by the medical community.
 Numerous homes for children and adults with developmental disabilities based on his work (including those of the Camphill movement) are found in Africa, Europe, and North America.
 His paintings and drawings influenced Joseph Beuys and other modern artists.
-His two Goetheanum buildings are considered significant examples of modern architecture, and other anthroposophical architects have contributed thousands of buildings to the modern scene.
+His two Goetheanum buildings are considered significant examples of modern architecture, (Note: Sources for the Goetheanums) and other anthroposophical architects have contributed thousands of buildings to the modern scene.

 Steiner's literary estate is broad.
 Steiner's writings, published in about forty volumes, include books, essays, four plays ('mystery dramas'), mantric verse, and an autobiography.
 His collected lectures, making up another approximately 300 volumes, discuss a wide range of themes.
 Steiner's drawings, chiefly illustrations done on blackboards during his lectures, are collected in a separate series of 28 volumes.
 Many publications have covered his architectural legacy and sculptural work.

 Steiner has speculated about creating artificial life (and maybe about artificial intelligence), but such speculations were by no means a novelty.
+Steiner's approach to technology was similar to Martin Heidegger's.
+Both were no Luddites.
+Steiner's speculations about the collusion between electrical machinery and political control were daring.